Eyad-Elghonemy/StudyNotes/README.md

 - `.env` is excluded from version control — already covered by `.gitignore`.
 - Data folders (`.state`, `Sound_Recorded`, `Transcript`, `Markdown`) are also excluded in `.gitignore` so personal lecture content never gets committed by accident.
 - Transcription and summarization send audio/text content to third-party providers (Gemini / Groq / NVIDIA) — don't use this project with confidential content unless you've reviewed their privacy policies.
+- Uninstalling the app does **not** delete your notes: recordings, transcripts and Markdown notes live under `%localappdata%\StudyNotes`, separate from the installed program files, and are left untouched by the uninstaller.

 ---